thenameisajay/Genie/README.md

 ## Features :
 - Generate text from text input and also from images (Automatically switches between the two models).
 - Test your Gemini API key
-- Configure the model based on token and safety parameters (Coming soon..)
-- Give the model personality by tweaking the prompts (Coming soon..)

 ## Note :